rainmanp7/Alpha1/README.md

 # Alpha1 and Alpha2 Congestion Control Algorithms
 THIS is Strictly ALPHA / BETA Testing...
+The purpose is to create a congestion control so that I can simply call it by sysctl configuration for my network to improve multiple things.
+You want to helpp implement this?
+Make it possible?
+Why not try it or help me make this possible...

 This repository contains two congestion control algorithms: Alpha1 and Alpha2.